kastnerkyle/pachet_experiments/README.md

 Info
 ====
+This repo implements (parts of) several ideas from Sony CSL, led by Francois Pachet.
+See References for paper citations/links.

 Exponential families is in a semi-modifiable form (see constants at the top of the file) but takes a while to run the first time.